-- Human Cowpox Infection is extremely rare and most cases were reported in Europe, former Russia, Britain, Germany, Netherlands, Norway, Finland, Sweden, and Egypt
+- Human Cowpox Infection is rare.
+Most cases were reported in Europe, former Russia, Britain, Germany, Netherlands, Norway, Finland, Sweden, and Egypt

-- The disease affects both males and females at equal incidence
+- The disease affects both males and females at an equal incidence rate

 What are the Risk Factors for Cowpox?
 (Predisposing Factors)